contino/intro-k8s/content/kubernetes/objects/pods/exercises-kata.md

 * Create pods
 * Set up node selectors
-* Assign nodes to pods with selectors and affinifty
+* Assign nodes to pods with selectors and affinity